six2six/fixture-factory/README.md

 Fixture Factory - generator to create fake objects from a template
 ==================================================================

-## Contributing

-Want to contribute with code, documentation or bug report?

-Do this by [joining the mailing list](http://groups.google.com/group/fixture-factory) on Google Groups.

 ## Installing

 Use it like a maven dependency on your project